How to Get the Most out of Your Workflow Integration

 We were at the end of our discussion with the top management and decided to wrap the day up with a few best practices.

-Best Practices for Maintaining and Evolving Integrated Workflows
+Best Practices for Reliable and Optimized Workflow Integration

 Integrated workflows are low maintenance if developed with careful planning.
 They also evolve with changing business needs.

 • Involve the right people from the beginning.
-Since workflows, as we saw, are people-driven, having all the stakeholders in the decision-making can make them feel inclusive and adaptable to the new integration.
+Since workflows, as we saw, are people-driven, having all the stakeholders in the decision-making can speed up the process.

 • Go for native integrations wherever applicable and use third-party solutions to fill the gap where they don’t serve.
-Native integrations though cheap and easily available due to the increasing number of SaaS applications, don’t always work for most use cases.
-Choosing third-party tools ensures they provide robust, custom-made, and secure integrations.
 Also, select a solution that’s easy on your wallet.

 • Optimize, validate, measure, and continuously improve the workflow integration and automation process.